ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 This brings us to the Consensus protocol.

 The servers in each datacenter are all part of a single Raft peer set.
 This means that they work together to elect a single leader.

+candidates - elect leader -  followerszxz **hy**

 The leader is responsible for processing all queries and transactions.